 On 2nd of October, 7 of our students participated in BID’s action as part of their Great Big Green Week.
-Sticking with the theme of going green, this post highlights affordable and practical ways in which anyone can go green!
+Sticking with the theme of Going Green On A Budget, this post highlights affordable and practical ways in which anyone can go green!

 Firstly, supporting local food producers and farmers helps as it is beneficial for various reasons:

 - Puts money back into the local community

 - Helps you eat cleaner as you know where your food is coming from

 - Lessens the needs for airfreight of food – meaning less energy on transport and storage of food that has to travel long distances Going Green On A Budget .